xangadix/trisolarisskies/readme.md

-tl;dr You are standing on a planet, encircling three stars dancing in a Three-body problem.
+tl;dr You are standing on a planet and are encircled by three stars dancing in a "Three-body problem".
-Not unlike Alpha Centauri.
-And not unlike the book The Three-Body Problem by Liu Cixin.
+The star system is not unlike Alpha Centauri.
+And the whole setting is not unlike the book "The Three-Body Problem" by Liu Cixin.

-Before you read this:
+### Before you read this:

-Be Adviced:
+### Be Adviced:
 This won't make a lot of Sense unless you've read the Three-Body Experiment by ...
 The following contains * SPOILERS *

-Here is the part without spoiling to much.
+### Here is the part without spoiling to much.

 You're looking at a star-system containing three stars in close proximity.
 Not unlike https://en.wikipedia.org/wiki/Alpha_Centauri Alpha Centauri, our closest galactic neighbor.